bennyHacker/3DplanesForAndroid/README.md

 - open keyboard by tapping the keyboard icon (keyboard closes normally by pressing 'back' on your device)
 - jump by tapping the person leaping icon
 - create a shape by tapping the box or "build" icon
+- screen works best when tilted on its side!

 In the older version you just had to tap a number to generate a shape